-&lt;sup>59 See Americans for Clean Energy v.
+69 See Americans for Clean Energy v.
 EPA, 864 F.3d 691 (D.C.
 Cir.
 2017); Monroe Energy, LLC v.
 EPA, 750 F.3d 909 (D.C.
 Cir.
 2014); Nat'l Petrochemical & Refiners Ass'n v.
 EPA, 630 F.3d 145, 154-58 (D.C.
 Cir.
 2010).

-standards after statutory deadlines, is also applicable here, where EPA's action to impose a current 2018 obligation on particular parties relates back to prior-year obligations.
+promulgation of RFS standards after statutory deadlines, is also applicable here, where EPA's action to impose current 2016-2018 obligations on particular parties relates back to prior-year obligations.

-Given the unique circumstances surrounding EPA denying these SRE petitions on remand, we are treating the 2018 obligations as newly imposed obligations relating to prior compliance years that are added to the obligations for the earliest compliance year that has not yet closed (i.e., the 2019 compliance year).
-This is because the 2018 RFS compliance deadline has passed.
+Given the unique circumstances surrounding EPA denying these SRE petitions on remand, we are treating the 2016-2018 obligations as newly imposed obligations relating to prior compliance years that are added to the obligations for the earliest compliance year that has not yet closed (i.e., the 2019 compliance year).
+This is because the 2016, 2017, and 2018 RFS compliance deadlines have passed.
 In contrast, the 2019 compliance deadline for small refineries has been extended by EPA and is still open.
-EPA's regulations provide that an unmet RIN obligation be rolled over into the subsequent compliance year.
-Under our existing regulations, therefore, the 2018 obligations were created by the SRE Denial in April 2022, and, as such, were not rolled over from prior compliance years.
+PA's regulations provide that an unmet RIN obligation be rolled over into the subsequent compliance year.
+Under our existing regulations, therefore, the 2016-2018 obligations would have been automatically rolled over into the subsequent compliance years.
+However, the 2016-2018 obligations were created by the SRE Denials and, as such, were not rolled over from prior compliance years.
 Thus, we have applied a unique approach, informed by the RFS regulations, and tailored to the particular circumstances before us.

-In the absence of an alternative compliance demonstration approach, the existing compliance scheme would require these small refineries to acquire and retire 1.4 billion RINs to cover the 2018 obligations created by the SRE Denial.
+In the absence of an alternative compliance demonstration approach, the existing compliance scheme would require these small refineries to acquire and retire 1.6 billion RINs to cover the 2016-2018 obligations created by the SRE Denials.
 The obligations would need to be satisfied by the 2019 compliance deadline for small refineries.
-However, because EPA finds that there are not sufficient RINs available-in particular an insufficient number of advanced biofuel RINs to satisfy the 2018 advanced biofuel obligations-and the impacts a significant drawdown of the carryover RIN bank would have on the RFS program as a whole, EPA has fashioned this Compliance Action.
+However, because EPA finds that there are not sufficient RINs available-in particular an insufficient number of advanced biofuel RINs to satisfy the 2016-2018 advanced biofuel obligations-and the impacts a significant drawdown of the carryover RIN bank would have on the RFS program as a whole, EPA has fashioned this Compliance Action.

-&lt;sup>60 Under the RFS regulations, 2017 RINs have now expired and, as such, are invalid RINs that cannot be used to demonstrate compliance.
+70 Under the RFS regulations, 2015, 2016, and 2017 RINs have now expired and, as such, are invalid RINs that cannot be used to demonstrate compliance.
 40 CFR 80.1427(a)(6), 80.1428(c), and 80.1431(a).
 According to EMTS data, only approximately 15 million 2018 RINs remain unretired.
-See "EMTS RIN Holding Data as of March 1, 2022," available in the docket for the SRE Denial, EPA-HQ-OAR-2021-0566.
-86 FR 17073 (April 1, 2021); 87 FR 5696 (February 2, 2022).
+See "EMTS RIN Holding Data as of March 1, 2022," available in the docket for the SRE Denials, EPA-HQ-OAR-2021-0566.

+71 86 FR 17073 (April 1, 2021); 87 FR 5696 (February 2, 2022).